CommandLineLabs/completegeek/docs/linux-basics/absolute-vs-relative-paths.md

 Then you have the `home` directory, then `/` which in this case is a separator between two directories, and then the second directory name, `ubuntu`.
 Only the first `/` is the root directory; every other slash is a separator between two directories.

 Relative paths, by contrast, are **relative** to the directory you're in now.
 When you're in one directory, that relative path will go to one and only one directory or file.
 If you were in a different directory, though, that relative path could go to a different directory or file, or to nothing (an error).

+Here's one way to think about the difference:

+Absolute paths are like street addresses: "Go to 123 Main St."
+Relative paths are more like: "Go four houses North from where you are."

 Let's make this a little more real with some examples.
 Open a terminal and make sure you're in your home directory, and then make the following series of directories.